In the UK, you need to be covered by a TV Licence to:

 How much does it cost?

-We are unable to offer a discount or a shorter length TV Licence to students.
-But we do offer refunds.
-Find out if you are eligible for a refund here.
+Please note that there is no discount or a shorter length TV Licence to students.
+But TV Licensing do offer refunds.
+Find out if you are eligible for a refund here

 Don’t need a licence?